China

 NECESSARY ACTION:

 The government of China should cease ongoing systematic repression of Uyghurs and other religious and ethnic minorities, the practice of forced labor and separating Uyghur children from their families and the deliberate destruction of Uyghur cultural heritage, as well as repeal the “Regulation on De-extremification.”
-All recommendations issued by the Office of the UN High Commissioner for Human Rights should also be implemented.
+All recommendations issued by OHCHR should be implemented.

 Relevant UN experts, including the High Commissioner, should prioritize monitoring of the region and provide regular information to member states, including an update to the 2022 report.
-Member states should actively work towards formalizing public discussions at the UN Human Rights Council on ongoing atrocity crimes in the Uyghur Region and engage with OSAPG on tangible next steps regarding the CERD referral.
+Member states should actively work towards formalizing public discussions at the HRC on ongoing atrocity crimes in the Uyghur Region and engage with OSAPG on tangible next steps regarding the CERD referral.

 The Organization of Islamic Cooperation, Muslim-majority countries and neighboring states should urge China to cease their persecution of Uyghurs and other targeted groups.
 All member states should strengthen, expand and reinforce regulations to ban all goods tied to forced labor in China.